The 10 Best Retirement Calculators

 As such, you begin by creating an account and entering some basic information.
 Just an email and password.

-You will next get customized charts about your current situation.
+You will next get customized charts about your current situation — including Monte Carlo analysis to the 1,000th iteration.

 You’ll get a savings analysis that shows in simple language how long you can expect your savings to last into retirement.